Sign In

 At the start of his video, Stanton demonstrates a small glass syringe experiment where heated air expands and pushes the plunger outward.
 This miniature “air engine” successfully shows the principle behind Stirling engines.
 Encouraged by this result, he builds a tiny benchtop Stirling engine that spins under heat.
 But transforming this into a full-size engine that fits into a bike frame proved far more challenging.

-To build the main engine block, Stanton machined aluminum parts himself.
+To build the main engine block, Stanton machined aluminium parts himself.
 For the hot cap, which needed to survive extreme temperatures, he outsourced the work to get it made in steel.
-Early in his design, he considered using a CPU heatsink for cooling but found it unsuitable because of its limited surface area.
+Early in his design, he considered using a CPU heatsink for cooling, but found it unsuitable because of its limited surface area.
 Instead, he developed a water-cooling system to keep the engine stable.

 Even with careful preparation, early tests failed.
 When Stanton first lit the small burner, the engine did not spin despite the hot cap glowing red.
 He stripped the engine, checked the silicone gaskets, and greased the displacer shaft’s O-ring.
 A compression test revealed air leaking past the PTFE rings.